BfE-Technology/BfE-Technology.github.io/index.md

 # Recent Highlights

+🌐 We are hosting our Global Tech Info Events on 17 and 18 April!
+There will also be a short talk on Accessibility in Web Development as part of our Tech for Social Goods series.
+Register <a href="https://linktr.ee/bfe.tech" target="_blank">here</a> today to meet our team "in person"!

 🚀 Our first <a href="https://www.bridgesforenterprise.com" target="_blank">self-hosted website</a> has now launched!

 🎉 We are excited to onboard our new Global Analytics and Algorithm Manager and Global Product Manager 🌍